aptos-labs/aptos-core/developer-docs-site/docs/issues-and-workarounds.md

 #### Description

-When I start a node with `cargo run -p ...` command I get "Unable to fetch any peers to poll" error.
-It looks like I have no peers on the available node testers.
-I have no output when I run:
+When starting a node with the `cargo run -p ...` command, you receive a "Unable to fetch any peers to poll" error.
+It looks like you have no peers on the available node testers.
+You have no output when running:

 ```bash
 curl 127.0.0.1:9101/metrics 2> /dev/null | grep "aptos_state_sync_version{type=\"synced\"}"
 ```

-Also my sync version does not increase, indicating that I am not syncing.
+Also sync version does not increase, indicating syncing is not working.

 #### Workaround

-The devnet validator fullnodes will only accept a maximum of connections.
+The devnet validator fullnodes will accept only a maximum of connections.
 If Aptos devnet is experiencing high network connection volume, your fullnode might not able to connect.
 It is also possible that you do not have proper network configuration with firewall rules to allow outbound traffic.

 You can workaround this by:

-1. Checking your network configuration, and
+1. Checking your network configuration.
 2. Adding a seed peer to connect to, in your `public_full_node.yaml` file.
-See this section: [Add upstream seed peers](/nodes/full-node/fullnode-source-code-or-docker#add-upstream-seed-peers).
+See [Add upstream seed peers](/nodes/full-node/fullnode-source-code-or-docker#add-upstream-seed-peers).

 For example, after you add a single peer to the `seeds` section in your `public_full_node.yaml` file like below, restart the `cargo run -p ...` command: